 6. Luckily Charlie has a chance to visit City# C again.
-Mobile Operator B keeps detecting and tracking ongoing renovation by sensing for local university campus changes including new classroom buildings.
+MNO B keeps detecting and tracking ongoing renovation by sensing for local university campus changes including new classroom buildings.
 During his visit, such renovation is completed roughly.
-By partnering with Mobile Operator B, Map Provider A can integrate and reconstruct the buildings into the real-time 3D map.
+By partnering with MNO B, Map Provider A can integrate and reconstruct the buildings into the real-time 3D map.
 Charlie decides to pay a visit because of his interest and unique building design.

 7.5.4 Post-conditions